Home / Awards & Degrees / Talent, Chorus, & National Anthem

 Chapter Level: Encourage chapters to feature performers at local banquets and events.

-State Level: State Talent finalists perform on stage at the State Leadership Convention; honorees are recognized during sessions.
+State Talent finalists perform on stage at the State Leadership Convention; finalists and winners are recognized during sessions.

 National Level: Selected applicants perform with the National FFA Band/Chorus or as National Talent at the National FFA Convention & Expo.